Our PhD Programmes

 We always welcome enquiries from students interested in undertaking a PhD in any areas of our research, and are happy to discuss scholarship and external funding opportunities.
 Contact an academic directly via our research group pages, call our admissions team on +44 (0) 1392 722730 or enquire online.

-The College of Engineering, Mathematics and Physical Sciences has excellent teaching and research resources.
+The Faculty of Environment, Science and Economy has excellent teaching and research resources.
 You will have access to our fully-equipped research centres, comprehensive laboratories, workshops and computer facilities.

 The excellent computing facilities are based around a Unix/Linux system networked to the University computer system.
 We have our own supercomputing facility built around a Beowulf cluster which is used, for example, by students modelling astrophysical and geophysical fluid flows.
 The college has a brand new study area with core texts for courses, individual rooms for study groups to meet, and wireless connection for laptops and LCD TVs to display presentations.